 - Do they have access to transportation?

 Each series of Medicaid waitlist screening questions has a point scale associated with the answer.
 The points are added up to assign a priority rank:

 - Rank 5 = >46

-- Rank 7 = Imminent Risk (when an applicant in community is unable to care for themselves, has no access to a capable caregiver, AND they are likely to require nursing home care in the next 1-3 months).
-See Medicaid Attorney Resources section below for link to the actual questions and point value.
+- Rank 7 = Imminent Risk (when an applicant in the community is unable to care for themselves, has no access to a capable caregiver, AND they are likely to require care in a nursing home or assisted living facility in the next 1-3 months).
+See Medicaid Attorney Resources section below for the link to the actual questions and point value.